-Named insured: The person who’s been issued the insurance policy.
+Named insured: The person (or people) who’s been issued the insurance policy.
 Here’s a list of other people also included as insured on a policy:

-Policy: A legal document that details your insurance coverage, along with its terms and conditions.
+Policy wordings: A legal document that details your insurance coverage, along with its terms and conditions

-Premium: The amount that you pay for your insurance coverage.
+Premium: The amount that you pay for your insurance policy.

 Replacement cost: The cost to repair or replace your home or personal belongings, including labour and materials, without any deduction for depreciation.
 (For homeowners, this isn’t the same as market value which includes the cost of the land.)